Finale (Smallville): Filming

 Special effects for the finale episodes—and series as a whole—were completed by Entity FX.
 The company produced nearly 80 different visual effects shots for the episode, which were created in the Entity FX facilities in Vancouver, British Columbia, Canada, and Santa Monica, California, with addition supervision in Vancouver.
 Mat Beck, owner of the company, later explained that the company was in charge of "work[ing] this magic" on several minutes of screen time, during which hardly any photography had been filmed.
-The episode also made use of practical effects, such as how Lex Luthor's bald head was created.
+The episode also made use of practical effects, such as how Lex's bald head was created.
 Unlike Rosenbaum's previous appearances, the actor decided to opt for a bald cap to cover his hair, arriving at this decision both because it had taken four months for his hair to grow back and because he was working on other projects that required him to have hair.

-The final five minutes of the second of the finale episodes featured the musical score for the Krypton sequence in the opening credits of Superman, orchestrated by John Williams.
-Former series composer Mark Snow, who served from seasons one to six, had previously reworked the score in season two's "Rosetta"—which featured a guest appearance by Christopher Reeve—as well as various moments in the season two finale, "Exodus".
+The final five minutes of the second part featured the musical score for the Krypton sequence in the opening credits of Superman (1978), orchestrated by John Williams.
+Former series composer Mark Snow, who served from seasons one to six, had previously reworked the score in season two's "Rosetta"—which featured a guest appearance by Reeve—as well as various moments in the season two finale, "Exodus".